dwal3000/college-nationals/README.md

 Two weighted coins are used.
 One is flipped when team A is on offense and the other is flipped when team B is on offense.
 Team A's coin is flipped until they score, then team B's coin is flipped until they score.
-This process is repeated flipping until one team reaches 15 points.
+This flipping process is until one team reaches 15 points.

 To decide the weights of the coins, I used two pieces of information.
 The first is the difference in power ratings between two teams.